-An S corporation business owner is known as a shareholder, but the government marks you are a corporate employee and you should pay a good salary to yourself.
+An S corporation business owner is known as a shareholder, but the government marks you as a corporate employee and you should pay a good salary to yourself.
 S corporations don't get 1099s.

 Also called LLPs, they have a similar business structure as single-member LLCs, but it is owned in collaboration with another person.
 Partnerships should file form 1065 as a partnership tax return.

-The same tax treatment is given if 1099 fails to match your real earnings.
+The same tax treatment is given if the 1099 fails to match your real earnings.